-7. Keep stress in check.
+Keep stress in check.
 Stress raises cortisol levels, which can lead to brain shrinkage and memory impairment, especially after menopause.
-So: meditate, sleep, exercise, and engage in social interaction -- women are more likely than men to be impacted by loneliness and lack of support.
+So: Meditate, sleep, exercise and engage in social interaction.
+Women are more likely than men to be affected by loneliness and lack of support.

-8. Take care of your gut.
+Take care of your gut.
 The brain and gastrointestinal system are connected.
 You can nurture healthy gut microbes by keeping insulin levels in check and by eating less sugar, fewer processed foods, and more fiber and fermented foods.

-9. Ask about hormones.

-Menopause occurs over several years, and can lead to hormonal imbalances in women, with perimenopause often beginning in mid- to late 40's.
-These imbalances can lead to brain fog, memory lapses, and other troubling effects.
-Talk to a doctor about hormone therapies.
+Ask about hormones.
+Perimenopause and menopause may occur over several years, often beginning in the late 40s, and can lead to hormonal imbalances.
+These changes can lead to brain fog, memory lapses, difficulty sleeping and other troubling effects.
+Talk to a doctor about treatments to alleviate your symptoms.